 Transforming the legacy of Tindale

-Powerful portraits by Queensland artist Vernon Ah Kee capture the people behind the work of anthropologist Norman Tindale in a new exhibition at the State Library of Queensland.
+Powerful portraits by Queensland artist Vernon Ah Kee capture the people behind the work of anthropologist Norman Tindale in a new exhibition at SLQ.

-State Librarian Janette Wright said Transforming Tindale [6 September – 9 December] combines Vernon Ah Kee’s work with photographs collected by Norman Tindale in the 1930s.
+Transforming Tindale, on from tomorrow, Thu 6 Sep until Sun 9 Dec, combines Vernon Ah Kee’s work with photographs collected by Norman Tindale in the 1930s.

-A program of events will also be held during the exhibition including talks presented with Brisbane Writers Festival.
+A program of events will also be held during the exhibition including talks presented with Brisbane Writers Festival (5-9 September).

 Visit slq.qld.gov.au/whats-on for more information about the Tindale collection, the full Transforming Tindale program of events and details about the exhibition, including learning notes for educators.